Archie Sibeko

-Archibald "Archie" Mncedisi Sibeko (3 March 1928 – 27 March 2018) was a South African anti-apartheid activist, trade unionist and political leader.
+Archibald Mncedisi Sibeko OLS (3 March 1928 – 27 March 2018) was a South African anti-apartheid activist, trade unionist and political leader.

 Early life

 Born in Kwezana in the Eastern Cape, Archie Sibeko grew up in a traditional Xhosa environment.
 His father was prosperous but died when Archie was 4 or 5.
 His mother was his father's second wife and they had 4 children together.
 He attended the village school.
 He later attended Lovedale Practising School.
 Before he went to High School, for which fees had to be paid, he went to work for a year to raise money.
 He worked for a greengrocer in Maitland, near Kensington, Cape Town.
 He was paid £2 a week and given food and sleeping accommodation.
 He insisted on his employer arranging a permit for him to live and work in the city.
 He was a boarder at Lovedale High School for three years.
 He then obtained a diploma in Agriculture from Fort Cox College of Agriculture & Forestry and soon after graduation he went to Cape Town to find employment, so that he could provide an income for his young family.
 While in Cape Town, he crossed paths with political activist and trade unionist Oscar Mpetha, who mentored and guided him into his first steps as a Trade Union activist.
 He became an active member of both the African National Congress (ANC) and the South African Communist Party, recruited by Ben Turok, in 1953.
 He became the Secretary of the South African Railways and Harbours Union after meeting Oscar Mpetha who taught him about trade unionism and politics, and introduced him to Ray Alexander.
 He married Letitia Sibeko (née Hina) in 1953.